isaackleislemurphy/Papa-Murphy/README.md

 # Papa-Murphy
-You can't teach an old dog new tricks; but you can teach your old man how to code
+You can't teach an old dog new tricks, but you can teach your old man how to code.